wesleymutwiri/authvice/README.md

     ```bash
     $ ./main
     ```

+3. With docker-compose (easiest, most recommended)
+    i.
+Clone Repository and change directory into the folder
+    ```bash
+    $ git clone https://github.com/wesleymutwiri/authvice.git && cd authvice
+    ```
+    ii.
+Create a .env file with credentials for the database docker container
+    ```bash
+    $ echo "POSTGRES_USER=user \nPOSTGRES_PASSWORD=password \nPOSTGRES_DB=authvice" > .env
+    ```
+    iii.
+Ensure docker-compose is installed on your machine and run the following command:
+    ```bash
+    $ docker-compose up --build
+    ```
+    iv.
+Access the application on your local computer's port 10000

 ## Running tests
 You can run the tests by simply running the following command in the root folder of the application.
 PS - If you have zsh installed refuse to accept autocorrect: